aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/setup.rst

 Linux and MacOS
 ~~~~~~~~~~~~~~~

+It's recommended for you to place the ssh key you received in a folder
+dedicated to your ssh configuration, to do so:

 -  If not already present, create a ``.ssh`` directory in your home
    (``mkdir ~/.ssh``), and set its permissions: ``chmod 700 ~/.ssh``